How Much Data Does YouTube Use?

 - 2160p (4K) at 30FPS: 10.58GB per hour

 - 2160p (4K) at 60FPS: 15.98GB per hour

 For reference, 480p is considered standard definition.
 1080p is “full HD,” which is common on YouTube.
 4K video isn’t as widespread, but many channels do provide 4K content.

 360p is tolerable if you really want to save data, but anything lower than that and you’ll likely struggle to enjoy the video.

-If you want to keep an eye on how much data you’re using on YouTube, both Android and iOS provide ways to do so.
+If you want to keep an eye on how much data you use on YouTube, both Android and iOS provide ways to do so.

-To check YouTube’s data usage on Android, head to Settings > Network & internet > Data usage.
+To check YouTube’s data usage on Android, head to Settings > Network & Internet > Mobile network.
 Here you’ll see how much data you’ve used in the current billing cycle.
 Tap App data usage to see a breakdown by app.

 In this list, find YouTube and select it.
 You’ll see a breakdown of its data usage for the current cycle; tap the dates at the top to change this.

 Foreground shows how much data the app used while you had it open and were actively using it.
 Background data shows what the app consumed while it was minimized.
 Disable the Background data slider to block YouTube from using your data when you don’t have it open.